 Machane Yehuda is Jerusalem’s main market, a place where the city’s real character is on display.
 The market has existed since the Ottoman period, when farmers from the surrounding villages brought their produce to sell in the open spaces west of the Old City.
+During the British Mandate, the market grew into a permanent covered bazaar as waves of immigration brought new communities and new foods to Jerusalem.
 Today it fills two parallel covered streets and dozens of side alleys with over 250 vendors selling produce, spices, baked goods, meat, fish, cheese, nuts, halva, and prepared food from every corner of the Israeli culinary spectrum.

 The Daytime Market

 During the day, Machane Yehuda is a working market where Jerusalemites do their shopping.
 The produce vendors stack pyramids of tomatoes, peppers, and pomegranates.
 The spice sellers offer za’atar, sumac, turmeric, and ras el hanout in heaping bins.
 The bakeries produce fresh challah, kubaneh, jachnun, and malawach.
 The butchers hang rows of lamb and beef.
 The fishmongers lay out whole fish on beds of ice.
 The halva shops slice endless varieties from blocks the size of suitcases.
-The sensory experience is overwhelming, and the market rewards exploration: some of the best vendors are in the side alleys, away from the main thoroughfare.
+The energy peaks on Thursday afternoons and Friday mornings, when all of Jerusalem seems to converge here for Shabbat preparation, filling bags with challah, wine, flowers, and the ingredients for Friday night dinner.

 The Nighttime Market